Interim CEO, Pacific Hydro

 In August 2018, Rachel was appointed to the role of Interim CEO for the Pacific Hydro group, with responsibility for the company's businesses in Australia, Chile and Brazil.

 Prior to joining Pacific Hydro, Rachel worked for Orica Ltd, and spent three years in Japan working for a major turbine supplier.
 Rachel began her career as a solicitor in private practice in Melbourne.
 She has over 20 years’ experience in major contracting transactions and other general commercial law issues.
 Rachel has a BA/LLB (Hons) from the University of Melbourne and an MBA from Melbourne Business School.

-Rachel is a Graduate of the Australian Institute of Company Directors and is on the board of one other non-profit organisation.
-She has a BA/LLb (hons) from Melbourne University.
+Rachel is a Graduate of the Australian Institute of Company Directors.

 Manager, Policy and Engagement, Hydro Tasmania M.EnvMgt; BA(Hons); GAICD

 Alex has worked for Hydro Tasmania since 2001 in a variety of roles and is currently Manager Policy & Engagement.
 With over a decade of renewable energy policy, industry development and national and international advocacy, Alex brings a strong focus on working across multiple government levels and with a variety of stakeholders.
 Alex has a long history and personal commitment to building an effective and sustainable national association, demonstrated through ongoing contributions in both executive and non‐executive roles with the CEC, and its predecessor associations.

 Alex is focussed on the continual building of our industry profile particularly from an Australian Government perspective.
 Specific elements include communicating clean energy policy developments nationally and internationally; interfacing with political, technical, commercial, regulatory agents; and developing strategies to increase the share of renewable energy in national energy portfolios – thereby increasing commercial development opportunities for members.